Youth Mental Health First Aid Training

 The CPR-like program effective in improving trainees’ knowledge of mental disorders, reducing stigma and increasing the amount of help provided to others.

 Just like CPR and medical first aid is for everyone so is Mental Health First Aid.
 Mental health challenges – such as depression, anxiety, psychosis and substance use – are shockingly common in the United States.
 In fact, more than one in five American adults will have a mental health problem in any given year.
 The National Council for Behavioral Health certifies individuals throughout the nation, including American Foundation for Suicide Prevention, to provide Mental Health First Aid courses to prepare their communities with the knowledge and skills to help individuals who are developing a mental health problem or experiencing a mental health crisis.

-Register to take the Youth Mental Health First Aid course on Saturday, December 2, 2017 at the Community Counseling Center, 402 S. Silver Springs Rd., Cape Girardeau, MO 63703 (back side of building).
-You could help save a life!
+Register to take the Youth Mental Health First Aid course on Sunday, March 22, 2020 at the Community Counseling Center, 402 S. Silver Springs Rd., Cape Girardeau, MO 63703 (Back of Building).